Raghxv11/GradeIt/README.md

 ![WhatsApp Image 2025-03-12 at 12 23 17_8c392cc4](https://github.com/user-attachments/assets/e8666692-6f5c-4095-9654-96a844e69ddd)

 ## About Us
 GradeIt is an AI integrated Grading tool that allows professors and educators to grade assignments using AI.
-With our bulk upload functionality, plagiarism detection, and advanced PDF and image detection software, our application streamlines the grading process so educators can focus on building personal connections with students and usher in a new educational era.
+With our bulk upload functionality, plagiarism detection, and advanced PDF and image detection software, our application streamlines the grading process so educators can focus on building personal connections with students and user in a new educational era.

 ## Tech Stack
 - **Frontend**: Next.js + Typescript
 - **Backend**: Python, Flask
-- **Other Technologies**: Gemini Pro, LangChain, FAISS
+- **Other Technologies**: Gemini, LangChain, FAISS, AWS, Firebase

 ## Getting Started